-Important Note: Verify that your PC does not have any previous versions of HomeLogic or g! demo software installed.
-If it does be sure to uninstall it prior to continuing.
+Important Note: Verify that your PC does not have any previous versions of HomeLogic or g!
+Demo software installed.
+If it does, you must uninstall the previous version(s) before continuing with this exercise.

 - 1. Locate the g!Demo Installer on the training resource CD. - 2.
 Start the Installation Wizard. - a.
 If you are running Windows XP, double-click the Installer to start the installation wizard. - b.
 If you are using Windows Vista or Windows 7, right-click the installer and select Run as Administrator.